tobiasgerstenberg/webppl_tutorial/notes/3_doing_inference.md

 ### Rejection sampling

-- We can use recursion to implement rejection query.
+- We can use recursion to implement a rejection query.
 - Here we are interested in the value of `a`, conditioning on the fact that the sum of `a`, `b`, and `c` is `>= 2`.

 ```javascript